 GRE EOS 4.22.0F EOS 4.29.0F

-This feature allows the logging of the packets matching permit rules in ingress ACLs.
-This behavior can be enabled by using the log keyword when configuring an ACL permit rule.
+This feature allows the logging of the packets matching rules in ingress ACLs.
+This behavior can be enabled by using the log keyword when configuring an ACL rule.
 A copy of the packet matching those ACL rules is sent to the control plane, where a syslog entry of the packet header is being generated.

 sFlow is a sampling technique which monitors the incoming traffic on all the interfaces without affecting the network performance.